• Skip to primary navigation

 Apple Crisp Energy Bites Interior

 I’ve been on a bit of a mission to create healthy, easy, portable snacks and breakfasts recently.
-It could have something to do being in trimester 3 and basically ALWAYS BEING HUNGRY!
-I’ve been obsessed with these Peanut Butter Banana Energy Bites, my pumpkin spice bran muffins (no, it is emphatically never too early for pumpkin spice!), and these copycat KIND bars.
+I’ve been obsessed with these Peanut Butter Banana Energy Bites, my pumpkin bran muffins, apple pie overnight oats, and these copycat KIND bars.

 Have you noticed that a lot of the energy bite recipes out there are full of added sugar and fat from nut or seed butters?
 Same.
 So disappointing.
 I set out to make an energy bite with no added sweeteners, all the fiber and all the flavor.
 The apple pie spice mix plus the oats makes these bites taste like a less-sweet apple crisp.
 Could you add brown sugar?
 Indeed.
 You know the pastry chef in me is here for it!